ikhomyakov/arena-terms/README.md

 # Prolog‑like term library

+Copyright (c) 2005–2025 IKH Software, Inc. <support@ikhsoftware.com>
+Released under the terms of the GNU Lesser General Public License, version 3.0 or (at your option) any later version (LGPL-3.0-or-later).

 This document describes the design and API of the supplied **arena-backed term library**.
 The library provides a compact, copyable \[`Term`] type for representing Prolog-like data structures, together with an \[`Arena`] that interns atoms, variables, strings, binaries, and compound terms.
 All interned data resides in the `Arena`, while a `Term` itself is just a 16-byte handle containing a tag and an index into the arena’s storage.